pompidou/queue-buffer/README.md

 	queueBuffer.add(myAsyncFunctionWithOneArgument, ['argument']);
 	queueBuffer.add(myAsyncFunctionWithTwoArguments, ['argument one', 'argument two']);

-When you queue functions which have custom arguments (more than the first mandatory queue argument callNextInQueue (you can call it whatever you want it just needs to be the first)) you pass an array with your custom arguments as the second argument to the add functino of the queue.
+When you queue functions which have custom arguments (more than the first mandatory queue argument callNextInQueue (you can call it whatever you want it just needs to be the first)) you pass an array with your custom arguments as the second argument to the add function of the queue.

-If you have problems understanding the difference between the three options, take a look how the console output looks for each queue option after the queue has finished:
+If you have problems understanding the difference between the three queue options, take a look at how the console output looks for each queue option after the queue has finished:

 'firstComesFirst':